-If you’re looking to rent out campervans or motorhomes to anyone on a temporary basis, a standard vehicle insurance policy won’t provide you with sufficient coverage to protect your investment.
+If you’re looking to rent out campervans or motorhomes to anyone on a temporary basis, a standard vehicle insurance policy won’t provide you with the right cover to protect your investment.
 Instead, you need a a self-drive hire insurance policy, tailored to your specific business model.
 A specialist, independent insurance broker will have access to a wide range of markets and can help you to find the most suitable cover for your needs.
-Then, once your policy is in place, be sure to read all of the terms and conditions carefully so that you don’t inadvertently invalidate your policy.
-It’s imperative that you can rely on it to provide you with full protection should a claim arise.

 2. Falling victim to fraudulent or untrustworthy customers

 For every hirer with a UK driving licence you must carry out an online driving licence check via the DVLA.
 Inspect the original documents – both card and paper counterpart (if there is one) – to make sure they’re valid.
 Also check that the photo matches the customer’s face, and that there’s no evidence of tampering or inconsistencies in information.
 Cross-check the name and address with two second forms of ID.
 This can be either two utility bills or one utility bill and one council tax bill, bank statement or similar document (no older than 90 days).
 If you’re in doubt of the identity of the customer or have concerns about their ID documents, contact your broker.

 3. Being unprepared for costly claims

 It’s likely you’ll be faced with quite frequent cases of vehicle damage.
 This could range from minor dings and interior spills to major crash damage.
 It’s unsurprising, since many of your customers will be unused to the vehicle dimensions, fuel type or local roads if holidaying away from home.
 The cost of repair will vary, so bear in mind your policy excesses when considering making a claim.